As someone who runs a blogging company I am always very curious about the trends that blogging itself is undergoing.

 Messenger services like ICQ disappeared while email spread far and wide.

 All of these examples go to show that even within a similar industry or service-type there are successful trends and not so successful trends, but they are all trends.
-If you’re running a blogging business it is very important to keep abreast of how your clients and readers consume information and ensure you focus on making that work.
+If you’re running a blogging site it is very important to keep abreast of how your clients and readers consume information and ensure you focus on making that work.

 2. Don’t ever rely on “the box”